vishu133/Ending-Obesity-Epidemic/README.md

 # Ending-Obesity-Epidemic
-A poster made by using Rstudio and Illustrator
+An infographic poster made by using Rstudio and Adobe Illustrator.
+It gives an overview of the obesity crises in USA and what changes in the consumptions trends were observed and how it correlated to the prevalence of obesity in USA